codelibs/fess-docs/en/10.1/user/search-or.rst

 ::

-    search term 1 OR search term 2
+    "search term 1" OR "search term 2"

 OR between multiple languages are available.